Table of Contents

-In Jeremiah 17, the prophet is told to prophesy upon Israel that if they would honor God’s seventh-day Sabbath, their city would remain forever (ch.
+In Jeremiah 17, the prophet gave a prophecy upon Israel that if they would honor God’s seventh day Sabbath, their city would remain forever (ch.
 17:19-26).
-On the other hand, if they would not keep the Sabbath day holy, God would allow their city to be desolated.
+But if they would not honor God’s Sabbath, the Lord would allow their city to be desolated.
 “But if ye will not hearken unto me to hallow the Sabbath day, and not to bear a burden, even entering in at the gates of Jerusalem on the Sabbath day; then I will kindle a fire in the gates thereof, and it shall devour the palaces of Jerusalem, and it shall not be quenched” (v.
 27).

 Sadly, the Israelites chose to continue breaking God’s Sabbath and thus brought their own destruction and captivity.
 This led to the first destruction of the city and temple in 586 B.C. by Nebuchadnezzar.

-After their release from Babylonian captivity and coming back and rebuilding the city and temple, the Jewish leaders erected many rules to protect them from repeating the sins that had led to their bondage.
-The fourth commandment’s seventh-day Sabbath became a special object of amendment.
-Over 500 rules concerning Sabbath keeping eventually was formed.
+After coming back from the Babylonian captivity and rebuilding the city and temple, the Jewish leaders erected many rules to protect them from repeating the sins that had led to their bondage.
+The seventh day Sabbath received special attention.
+Over 500 rules concerning Sabbath keeping eventually were formed.
 Sadly, this only produced a system of legalistic empty religion.

-Who would be the new nation to receive the kingdom of God and bring forth the fruits thereof?
-The apostle Peter gives the answer in a letter to the early Christian converts “But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvelous light” (1 Peter 2:9,10).
+Who would be the new nation that would receive the kingdom of God and bring forth the fruits of faith?
+The apostle Peter gives the answer in a letter to the early Christian converts: “But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvelous light” (1 Peter 2:9,10).
 In the new dispensation, God bestows upon the converted Christians all the privileges and promises that had been made to the literal seed of Abraham (Galatians 3:26-29).
-The Christian church becomes the new temple of God (Romans 2;28,29; Ephesians 2:11-13; 19-22; and 1 Peter 2:5).
+The Christian church or Spiritual Israel becomes the new temple of God (Romans 2;28,29; Ephesians 2:11-13; 19-22; and 1 Peter 2:5).

 The Final Abomination of Desolation

-It is in the light of this New Testament principle of spiritual Israel that Daniel speaks of the abomination of desolation the third and final time.
-These references can be found in Daniel 8:13; 11:31; and 12:11.
-Prophetic students realize that these verses predict the rise of the Papacy.
+It is in the light of this New Testament principle of Spiritual Israel that Daniel writes of the abomination of desolation the third and final time (Daniel 8:13; 11:31; and 12:11).
+Bible prophecy students see that these verses predict the rise of the Papacy.
 It is a fact of history that the Papacy brought into the Christian church the practices of paganism.
-Sun worship, was the universal religion of the pagan Roman Empire and it was observed on the first day of the week.
+Sun worship, was the religion of the pagan Roman Empire and it was observed on the first day of the week.
 In an effort to unite Christians and Pagans, “Constantine the Great made a law for the whole empire (321 A.D.) that Sunday should be kept as a day of rest in all cities and towns” Encyclopedia Americana, art.
 Sabbath states.

-A. How has the Papacy tried to change God’s laws?
+How Did the Papacy Attempt to Change God’s Laws?

-In three different ways: In her catechisms she has (1) omitted the second commandment against veneration of images, and (2) shortened the fourth (Sabbath) commandment from 94 words to just eight.
-The Sabbath commandment (Exodus 20:8-11) clearly specifies Sabbath as the seventh day of the week.
+The Papacy did that in three different ways: In her catechisms she has (1) omitted the second commandment against veneration of images, and (2) shortened the fourth (Sabbath) commandment from 94 words to just eight.
+The Sabbath commandment (Exodus 20:8-11) clearly specifies the Sabbath as the seventh day of the week.
 As changed by the papacy, the commandment reads: “Remember that thou keep holy the Sabbath day.”
 Written thus, it can refer to any day.
 And, finally, she (3) divided the tenth commandment into two commandments.

-B. How has the Papacy attempted to change God’s times?
+How Did the Papacy Attempt to Change God’s Times?

-In two ways: (1) She has changed the time of the Sabbath from the seventh day to the first day.
+The Papacy did that in two ways: (1) She has changed the time of the Sabbath from the seventh day to the first day.
 (2) She has also changed God’s “timing” for the beginning and closing hours of the Sabbath.
-Instead of counting the Sabbath day from sundown Friday night to sundown Saturday night as God mandates (Leviticus 23:32), she adopted the pagan Roman custom of counting the day from midnight Saturday night to midnight Sunday night.
+Instead of observing the Sabbath day from sundown Friday night to sundown Saturday night as God mandates (Leviticus 23:32), the church adopted the pagan Roman custom of counting the day from midnight Saturday night to midnight Sunday night.
 God predicted these “changes” would be attempted by the beast, or Antichrist.

-And most Protestant churches accede to the apostasy by continuing the practice of abominations that have their roots firmly fixed in ancient pagan religions, which were established to destroy God’s truth.
+And most Protestant churches assent to the apostasy by keeping the practice of abominations that have their roots firmly fixed in pagan religions, which were set to destroy God’s Word.

 Just as God gave the early Christians a sign of when to flee Jerusalem, so He has given us a sign.
-He has made it possible for every Christian to know when this world’s probationary hour is nearing its close.
+He has made it possible for every believer to know when this world’s probation is coming to an end.

 In His service,